-Addressing each point separately, challenge students to bring forward their perspectives.
-As is required in negotiations, remind them to create an atmosphere of cooperation and mutual respect.
-Permit students to debate the points, while guiding them in the principles of good negotiation.
+When the class reconvenes, permit students to debate the points, while guiding them in the principles of good negotiation.
+Ask for input from each group, and gain the consensus of all the groups as well as yourself for each point.
 Note each agreed-upon point on the board, and have students copy each onto SRS TS-1.
 When the negotiations are complete, have each student sign the "treaty" (at the bottom of SRS TS-1) to indicate their agreement with the terms.